-1. Remove the bolts.
+1. Remove the tailpipe bolts.

-1. Bolt
+1. Tailpipe bolt

 - 2. Remove the tailpipe by pulling it out of the muffler, and then remove the gasket. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.